 - Adopting and implementing a website/ICT accessibility policy to include:

-- ICT policies, technical accessibility standards, evaluation and testing, feedback, training and guidance, technical assistance and a responsible individual/office;
+- ICT policies, technical accessibility standards, evaluation and testing, feedback, training and guidance, technical assistance and a responsible staff member/office.

-- Contact information for employee responsible for ensuring that the ICT purchased, maintained or used by the company is readily accessible to and usable by individuals with disabilities and instructions on how to file a complaint;
+- Contact information for employee responsible for ensuring that the ICT purchased, maintained or used by the company is readily accessible to and usable by people with disabilities and instructions on how to file a complaint.

-- Distribution to all employees in accessible formats; and
+- Distribution to all employees in accessible formats.

 - Distribution to all contractors who design, develop, maintain or otherwise have responsibility for its websites.